Last updated February 2007

 Individuals may challenge CPAWS’ compliance with this statement by contacting the Chief Privacy Officer.

 B. CPAWS WEBSITE

 Donations and purchases made through the CPAWS website are processed by Convio Luminate Online.
-The information gathered through Convio is collected for the CPAWS database, and may be used for future communications with CPAWS members consistent with the purposes outlined above.
+The information gathered through Convio is collected to the CPAWS database, and may be used for future communications with CPAWS members consistent with the purposes outlined above.
 Please visit Convio for additional information on their privacy and security practices.

 CPAWS does not maintain a secure web interface at any other point on this site.
 CPAWS does not collect or distribute the email addresses of visitors to our web page.
 CPAWS does collect aggregate information on which pages visitors access or visit, and information volunteered by the visitor, such as survey information and/or site registrations.
 The information we collect is used to improve the content of our Web page, and is not shared with other organizations for commercial purposes.
 With respect to security,

 CPAWS always uses industry-standard encryption technologies when transferring and receiving consumer data exchanged with our site.
 We have appropriate security measures in place in our physical facilities to protect against the loss, misuse or alteration of information that we have collected from you at our site.

 C. CONTACTING CPAWS